 Why smart people struggle in leadership positions

 You sensed it for some time.
 You know technically what is the right answer.
 And it’s not enough.
 You sense that you aren’t as effective or influential as you should be – given all that you know.
-What’s wrong?
+You might be the smartest person in the room, but technical experts need people smarts to be a leader.

 I’ll spare you the research.
 No, I won’t.
 As a group we like research (see the end note.[i] ) But you don’t really need the research because you already know the answer.
 Technical smarts don’t equate to people smarts.
 If you want to move up and be successful in management roles, people smarts are essential.
 The lack of respect for people smarts can be our downfall.